 GPM Master Teachers

-Join the GPM Master Teachers Cohort for the 2014 - 2015 School Year
+Here is the GPM Master Teachers Cohort for the 2015 - 2016 School Year

-Selected teachers will earn a stipend for their participation, which will run from July 1, 2014 through June 1st, 2015.
-All of the training and participation will be conducted online.
-It is anticipated that teachers will spend approximately 10 hours per month working on this collaborative project, and will share what they learn with other teachers and professionals, as well as lead at least two outreach activities during the school year.
+Selected teachers earn a stipend for their participation, which will run from Sept.
+1, 2015, through June 30, 2016.
+All training and participation will take place online.
+Our teachers will spend approximately 10 hours per month working on this collaborative project, and will share what they learn with other teachers and professionals, as well as lead at least two outreach activities during the school year.

-In addition to learning about NASA’s Earth science missions, GPM Master Teachers will be expected to do the following:
+In addition to learning about NASA’s Earth science missions, GPM Master Teachers will do the following:

 - Participate in monthly webinars

-- Pilot lesson plans and GPM educational resources
+- Pilot NASA educational resources and provide feedback

-- Disseminate information about NASA and GPM’s educational resources with your peers
+- Disseminate information about NASA and GPM’s educational resources to their peers